anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 Well-known URIs for different endpoints on the domain registrar are already defined as part of the base BRSKI specification.
 In addition, alternative enrollment endpoints may be supported at the domain registrar.
-The pledge / registrar-agent will recognize if its supported enrollment option is supported by the domain registrar by sending a request to its preferred enrollment endpoint.
+The pledge will recognize if its supported enrollment option is supported by the domain registrar by sending a request to its preferred enrollment endpoint.